strip - strip symbol table, debugging and line number information from an object file

 sort_sym_addr, and sort_sym_name.

 Strip any non-allocatable symbol table, providing the file is not a relocatable object.
 These sections are identified by having a SHT_SYMTAB section type.
-This class also encapsulates the sort classes.
+This class also encapsulates the sort_sym classes.
 Any associated string table or symbol sort sections are also removed.

 Strip line number information only.
 This option is equivalent to using the –c option with the line class identifier.